Nuestra Belleza México 2012

-The 19th annual Nuestra Belleza Mexico pageant was held at the Poliforum del Centro de Convenciones of Tuxtla Gutiérrez, Chiapas, Mexico on September 1, 2012.
-Thirty-five contestants of Mexico competed for the national title, which was won by Cynthia Duque from Nuevo León who later competed in Miss Universe 2013 in Russia.
+Nuestra Belleza México 2012, the 19th annual Nuestra Belleza México beauty pageant, was held at the Poliforum del Centro de Convenciones in Tuxtla Gutiérrez, Chiapas, Mexico on September 1, 2012.
+Thirty-five contestants from Mexico competed for the national title, which was won by Cynthia Duque from Nuevo León, who later competed in Miss Universe 2013 in Russia.
 Duque was crowned by outgoing Nuestra Belleza México titleholder Karina González.
 She is the fourth Neoleonesa to win this title.

 The Nuestra Belleza Mundo México title was won by Marilyn Chagoya from Veracruz who later competed in Miss World 2013 in Indonesia.
 Chagoya was crowned by outgoing Nuestra Belleza Mundo México titleholder Mariana Berumen.
 She is the first and only Veracruzana to win this title.

 Lucero Montemayor from Nuevo León was designated by the Nuestra Belleza México Organization as Nuestra Belleza Internacional México 2013.
 She later competed in Miss International 2013 in Japan.
 She is the third Neoleonesa to win this title.

-This year for the first time a contestant was elected by a virtual casting and after eleven years two events were held separately to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México, this was the fifth time in the history of the pageant.
+This year for the first time a contestant was elected by a virtual casting and after eleven years, two events were held separately to select the two winners for the titles Nuestra Belleza México and Nuestra Belleza Mundo México, for the fifth time in the history of the pageant.

 The recognition "Corona al Mérito 2012" was for Ximena Navarrete, Miss Universe 2010.